niallio9/insight_project/README.md

 # SafeRoute

 SafeRoute is a tool that enables drivers to make proactive decisions to lower their risk of being in a collision while on the roads in Toronto.
-A live web application for the City of Toronto can be found at http://nialler.pythonanywhere.com/.
+A live web application for the city of Toronto can be found at http://nialler.pythonanywhere.com/.

 The html templates and server file are included in this repository for reference to help anyone to implement a similar web application.